Schnirelmann density: Essential components

 For a while, it remained an open problem how many elements an essential component must have.
-Finally, Ruzsa determined that an essential component has at least (log x)c elements up to x, for some c > 1, and for every c > 1 there is an essential component which has at most (log x)c elements up to x.
+Finally, Ruzsa determined that for every ε > 0 there is an essential component which has at most c(log x)1+ε elements up to x, but there is no essential component which has c(log x)1+o(1) elements up to x.